-Photonics IV: Synthesis and Devices I

-credit, max 4, Lab 1.
+Photonics IV: Synthesis and Devices I. 1 credit, max 4, Lab 1.
 Prerequisite(s): 6803 and 6840.
 Preparation of functional nanostructures and related optical and electronic devices.
 Physical and chemical methods of thin film deposition.
-Engineering of prótotypes of light emitting diodes, sensors, optical limiting coatings, lithographic patterns.
+Engineering of prototypes of light emitting diodes, sensors, optical limiting coatings, lithographic patterns.
 (Same course as CHEM 6870 & ECEN 6870)

-Photonics IV: Semiconductor Devices, Testing and Characterization
+Photonics IV: Semiconductor Devices, Testing and Characterization.
 1 credit, max 4, Lab 1.
 Prerequisite(s): 6803.
 Test and characterization of semiconductor and optoelectronic devices.
 Hall effect, four point probe, CV and IV measurements, optical pump-probe, photoluminescence, and electro-optics sampling.
 (Same course as CHEM 6880 & ECEN 6880)

-Photonics IV: Semiconductor Synthesis and Devices III
+Photonics IV: Semiconductor Synthesis and Devices III.
 1 credit, max 4, Lab 1.
 Prerequisite(s): 6803.
-Processing, fabrication and characterization of semiconductor optoelectronic devices in class 100/10000 characterization of semiconductor optoelectronic devices in class 100/10000 cleanrooms.
+Processing, fabrication and characterization of semiconductor optoelectronic devices in class 100/10000 cleanrooms.
 Cleanroom operation including general procedure for material processing and device fabrication.
 Device processing using a variety of processing such as mask aligner, vacuum evaporators and rapid thermal annealer.
 Testing using optical and electrical testing apparatus such as I-V, C-V Hall, and optical spectral measurement systems.
 (Same course as CHEM 6890 & ECEN 6890)

-Plant Pathology (PLP)
+PLANT PATHOLOGY (PLP)

-Principles of Plant Pathology Lab 2.
+Principles of Plant Pathology.
+Lab 2.
 Prerequisite(s): BOT 1404 or BOT 3463 or MICR 2125 or PLNT 2013.
 Introduction to basic principles and concepts of plant pathology, including the nature, cause and control of biotic and environmentally induced plant diseases, with emphasis on principles and methods of disease management.
 Offered in combination with PLP 5343.
 No credit for both 3343 and 5343.

-PLP 3553 Fungi: Myths and More
+Fungi: Myths and More.
 Lab 1.
 Prerequisite(s): BIOL 1114.
 Explores the impact of fungi on beliefs, culture and society via the colorful folklore and myths of fungi and their role in the environment and human affairs, including diseases of plants, animals and humans exemplified by the Great Bengal famine of 1943, The Irish potato famine, 1840's and the Salem witch trials 1692.
 Laboratory instruction on use of microscopes, mushroom identification, mechanisms of dispersal, and genetic recombination.
 (Same course as BOT 3553)

-PLP 3003 Turfgrass Integrated Pest Management Lab 2.
+Turfgrass Integrated Pest Management.
+Lab 2.
 Prerequisite(s): 3343, ENTO 2991, 2992.
 The biology, ecology and identification of fungal, nematode and insect turfgrass pests.
-Contemporary concepts and applications of integrated control practices available for managing turfgrass pests presented along with decision-making tools for managing turfgrass post management programs.
-(Same course as ENTO 3663) use in turfgrass pest management programs.
+Contemporary concepts and applications of integrated control practices available for managing turfgrass pests presented along with decision-making tools for use in turfgrass pest management programs.
 (Same course as ENTO 3663)

+Special Topics.
 1-3 credits, max 3.
 Prerequisite(s): Consent of instructor.
 Special topics in Plant Pathology, Entomology or related fields.
 (Same course as ENTO 4400)

-Applications of Biotechnology in Arthropod and Pathogen Control requisite(s): Introductory biology and chemistry or equivalent.
+Applications of Biotechnology in Arthropod and Pathogen Control.
+Prerequisite(s): Introductory biology and chemistry or equivalent.
 Applications of biotechnology in controlling arthropod pests of plants and animals and plant pathogens.
 Introduction to underlying technology, products being deployed, their effectiveness and associated problems or concerns resulting from their use.
 (Same course as ENTO 4922)

+Research.
 1-6 credits, max 6.
 Research for the MS degree.

-Plant Nematology Lab 3.
+Plant Nematology.
+Lab 2.
 Prerequisite(s): 3343 or concurrent enrollment.
-General morphology, Plant parasitic nematode assay techniques, subfamily identification, symptomology, pathogenicity and control.
+General morphology, taxonomy and bionomics of nonparasitic and plant parasitic nematodes.
+Plant parasitic nematode assay techniques, subfamily identification, symptomology, pathogenicity and control.